astronomer/docs/astro/best-practices/managing-resources.md

 id: managing-resources
 ---

-Astro supports a number of approaches to managing [Deployment resources](https://www.astronomer.io/docs/astro/deployment-settings#deployment-resources), so you can provision the resources you need whether you are just starting out or deloying projects programmatically at scale.
+Astro supports several approaches to managing [Deployment resources](https://www.astronomer.io/docs/astro/deployment-settings#deployment-resources), so you can provision the resources you need whether you are just starting or you are deploying projects programmatically at scale.

 ## Managing resources manually